Self-Esteem, Ages 6 to 10Skip to the navigation

 - Treat your child with respect.
 Ask his or her views and opinions, consider them seriously, and give meaningful and realistic feedback.
 Children's self-esteem grows when they are respected by adults who are important to them.

 - Think ahead about how to discipline.
 A positive approach to discipline is linked to better self-esteem in children.
 Avoid using words or acts that harm your child (corporal punishment).
 Instead, nurture your child even when you are disciplining him or her.
 Encourage your child's sense of responsibility.
 And focus on your child's behavior, not the child.
-For instance, if your daughter cheated on a test, explain to her that the behavior of cheating is bad; it's not that your child is bad.
+For instance, if your daughter cheated on a test, explain to her that the behavior of cheating is not acceptable; it's not that your child is bad.
 Find out why she decided to cheat.
 Encourage her to talk with you about any concerns so that you can help her come up with better ways to deal with issues she faces.
 Catch your child doing something right and praise him or her.
 Don't wait until your child has done something wrong to notice his or her behavior.

 - Support your child during his or her failures.
 After giving your child time to reflect on a disappointment or problem, help him or her to understand the situation.
 For example, if your child lies to you, explain why this is not appropriate behavior.
 Often, children lie when they have done something wrong so that they don't disappoint their parents.
 Let your child know that you love him or her, even if you feel let down.
 Emphasize that it's important to tell the truth in your family.